DiscoverDataScience.org

 • Communicate with many different company stakeholders to assess needs and goals

-• Plan end-to-end model for data consumption and analysis
+• Creating end-to-end model and plans for data consumption and analysis

-• Code new data architecture, integrating existing databases
+• Code and design new data architecture, integrating existing databases

 • Use ETL (extract, transform, load) best practices in the creation of the database